18F/dev-environment-standardization/pages/languages/ruby.md

 directory.
 Bundler is one such exception certainly.

-Pry is another noteworthy exception as it is a much richer REPL (Run-Eval-Print Loop) to use when working with Ruby, and if you're just testing something quick it is a bit of a pain to have to get into a specific project.
+Pry is another noteworthy exception as it is a much richer REPL (Read-Eval-Print Loop) to use when working with Ruby, and if you're just testing something quick it is a bit of a pain to have to get into a specific project.
 You can read more about Pry here:  http://pryrepl.org/